Skip to content

 2

-apt install apache2 libapache2-mod-php mariadb-client mariadb-server memcached unzip sudo moreutils php php-{bcmath,cli,common,curl,gd,imagick,json,ldap,mbstring,memcached,mysql,pgsql,soap,xml,zip}
+sudo apt install apache2 libapache2-mod-fcgid mariadb-client mariadb-server memcached unzip sudo moreutils php-{bcmath,cli,common,curl,fpm,gd,ldap,mbstring,memcached,mysql,opcache,pgsql,soap,xml,zip}

 Configuration#

-First of all, a new file is created and filled with the required settings:
+First, a new file is created and populated with the required settings:

 1

-This file contains the following content specified by us.
-For more information about the parameters, have a look at PHP.net
+This file receives the following content as specified by us.
+For more information about the parameters, visit PHP.net

 1